rivetchip/electron-simple-movie-collection/README.md

 # Simple Movie Collection cross-app
 (currently in beta and under heavy development)

 Simple application for managing your personnal movie collections.
-It can also import informations from TMDb.
+Can also fetch informations from TMDb.

 Available on Linux, Windows & Android.

+-> To import your current GCStar/GCFilms collection, look at the import section.

 <img src="media/screenshot-desktop.png" height="350"> <img src="media/screenshot-mobile.png" height="350">